 There’s lot of variety in the Alpbachtal

 The largest area of pistes is in the Alpbachtal.
-Here, on the opposite side of the valley from the village of Alpbach, is a tightly-knit, 54km network of pistes.
+Here, on the opposite side of the valley from the village of Alpbach, is a tightly-knit network of pistes.
 They’re mostly north or east-facing, and drop through nearly 1000m of vertical descent beneath the 2128m Wiedersbergerhorn.

 There are two superb top-to-bottom runs on offer here: one of which runs down to the hamlet of Inneralpbach, and the other which plunges back to the lift station beneath the main village.
-Both can be skied by athletic intermediates, though the snow on the lower sections can be heavy and wet in a thaw.
+Both are a joy to ski, and can be tackled by athletic intermediates.
+Snow conditions are the biggest challenge, usually: in a thaw the lower sections can be wet and heavy.

 Meanwhile, beginners get two areas of nursery slopes in which to make their early turns – one in the village of Alpbach, near the church, and the other the bottom of the lifts in Inneralpbach.
 In Inneralpbach, you’ll also find the a private area of nursery slopes run by the family-friendly Hotel Galtenberg.